rust-lang-ru/book/rustbook-ru/nostarch/chapter20.md

-Valid pattern syntax in macro definitions is different than the pattern syntax covered in Chapter 19 because macro patterns are matched against Rust code structure rather than values.
+Valid pattern syntax in macro definitions is different than the pattern syntax covered in Chapter 19 because macro patterns are matched against Rust code structure rather than значения.
 Let’s walk through what the pattern pieces in Listing 20-29 mean; for the full macro pattern syntax, see the Rust Reference at *../reference/macros-by-example.html*.